vmware/vic-product/docs/user_doc/vic_app_dev/build_push_images.md

 **Procedure**

 1. If a `dch-photon` container VM doesn't already exist, create one in a Virtual container host using a command similar to the one below.
 If one does exist, stop it using `docker stop`.

     The container should be stopped because the Docker engine needs to be restarted in order for it to recognize the new certificate.
 Note that the VCH needs to be able to authenticate with the vSphere Integrated Containers Registry.
 See above for details.

+    Note also that the Docker container host can itself be configured to use TLS authentication, but has not in this case for simplicity.

     <pre>docker -H <i>vch_address</i>:2375 create --name build-slave -p 12375:2375 <i>registry_address</i>/default-project/dch-photon:1.13-cert</pre>